 As social media and photo sharing are prevalent, it is important to recognize the power photos can have.
 Inform yourself about the ethics of travel photography, taking into consideration how your host community will feel about your portrayal of their culture, sacred sites, and the power dynamics that can be involved in simply taking someone's photo.

-It can be bittersweet to leave a temporary home but preparing to go home follows a similar protocol as preparing to travel in the first place.
+It can be bittersweet to leave a temporary home.
+Often preparing to go home will follow a similar protocol as preparing to travel in the first place.

 - Preparing to Return

 - o Pack smart – depending on how long you were away, you may want to purchase a second bag to check at the airport.
-Be sure to look into baggage restrictions with your departing airline.
+Be sure to look into baggage restrictions with your departing airline, especially weight limits.

 o Souvenirs – buy small unique items or local treats to bring home to remind you of your time away.